jidelsonWeb31/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook can be used any time you are using a Route in order to get access to its match data.
+It matches the URL exactly like a Route would including the exact, strict, and sensitive options.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is a process used to ensure the user fills out the given form in the manner desired by the programmer.
+It gives the programmer the ability to provide the user with error messages to guide the user to fill out the form correctly.

 3. In 1-2 sentences, define end to end testing.

+End to end testing is a type of test that helps to confirm that the entirety of the features work from the user's perspective when using the application.
+We use Cypress to do this because it is an all-in-one testing framework.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.